-Jon Padgett’s The Secret of Ventriloquism (Dunhams Manor Press) hits the same sweet spot as the HBO mini-series Westworld in that at its introspective core it asks the basic existential question: what, precisely, is it to be human?
+Jon Padgett’s The Secret of Ventriloquism (Dunhams Manor Press) hits the same sweet spot as the HBO mini-series Westworld as in its introspective core it asks the basic existential question: what, precisely, is it to be human?

-Indeed, there is an entire world based on this that Padgett builds and populates with each successive story.
+Indeed, there is an entire world based on these questions that Padgett builds and populates with each successive episode.
 The Secret of Ventriloquism is much more a whole than a collection.
 And it is a satisfying place to visit, which to the author’s credit, the familiar and homey sit side by side with the sinister and strange.
-Whether if we have come from here, or if it is a glimpse of a certain future, there is an instinctive connection that tethers Padgett’s nightmare-scapes to our own banal humdrum lives.
+Whether if we have come from here, or if it is a glimpse of a certain future, there is an instinctive connection that tethers Padgett’s nightmare-scapes to our own humdrum lives.

-Who should read this?
-I highly recommend it to weird fiction aficionados as there are a number of fresh concepts and ideas that demand their own entry in the weird fiction canon.
-But too, the stories themselves aren’t purposefully obtuse or overly bizarre to turn off the conventional horror/dark fantasy lover.
-With its rich and evocative prose, the stories have great purpose and the characters are relatable, oftentimes scarily so.
+I highly recommend this book to weird fiction aficionados as there are a number of fresh concepts and ideas that demand their own chapter in the weird fiction canon.
+But too, the stories themselves aren’t too obtuse or overly bizarre to turn off the conventional horror/dark fantasy reader.
+With its rich and evocative prose, the stories have great purpose and the characters are relatable, oftentimes frighteningly so.
 All in all this is a wonderful book and an exciting new literary voice.
 Hopefully, this will be the first project of many we see from Jon Padgett.

 Review by S.E.
 Casey.